Three post-acquisition private equity value creation strategies

-This is one of seven features of the private equity integration and value creation guidebook.
+This is one of seven private equity value creation strategies we have compiled into our new guidebook.
 Download the entire guidebook here.

 Value creation is the point of every deal.
 Here are three ways private equity firms can make sure they begin creating value starting day one.

 1. Understand the industry